Bifocal / Multifocal Contact Lenses

 How Multifocal Lenses Work

 Multifocal contacts come in both soft lens and rigid gas permeable (RGP or GP) lens materials.
+Multifocal contact lenses work due to three focal points:

-Multifocal lenses offer three focal points: one for reading and up-close vision correction, one for intermediate vision, and one for faraway objects or distance vision.
 This allows you to switch between different activities with ease.
 You can, for example, look at the GPS on your car dashboard and also read road signs while driving.

 The soft contact lenses are comfortable to wear on a part-time basis, making them ideal for daily, weekly or monthly use.

 GP multifocal contact lenses, in many circumstances, provide clearer vision compared to soft multifocal contacts.
-However, GP multifocal lens require an adjustment period due to their stiff structure.
-After conditioning your eyes with daily use, rigid gas permeable lenses will become more comfortable.
+However, new multifocal contact lenses often require an adjustment period due to their stiff structure, even if you already regularly wear contact lenses.

 Types of Multifocal Contact Lenses